 An easy way of thinking about a supercomputer is to think of a single compute server that has massive amounts of data processing units i.e. many CPU cores, very large memory, GPGPUs and local scratch.

-Stanford has acquired its first supercomputer, a SGI (now part of Hewlett Packard Enterprise) UV300 unit, via a NIH S10 grant.
-It has 360 cores (720 threads), 10 terabytes of random-access-memory (RAM), 20 terabytes of flash memory (essentially SSD disks), 4 NVidia Pascal GPUs (P100s are especially suited to deep learning), and 150+ terabytes of local scratch.
-The supercomputer is made available to Stanford community via the Genetics Bioinformatics Service Center.
+Stanford has acquired its first supercomputer, a SGI (now part of Hewlett Packard Enterprise) UV300 unit, via an NIH S10 Shared Instrumentation Grant.
+It has 360 cores (720 threads), 10 terabytes of random-access-memory (RAM), 20 terabytes of flash memory (essentially SSD disks), 4 NVidia Pascal GPUs (P100s are especially suited to deep learning), and 150+ terabytes of local scratch storage.
+The supercomputer is made available to the Stanford community via the Genetics Bioinformatics Service Center.

 Example biomedical use cases

 Sources of data that are can be used to build inference in translational and clinical research are expanding rapidly.
 Stanford researchers have access to a number of observational datasets - Stanford Hospital EHR, Medicare, IPUMS Census Data, Optum Claims, Clinical and consumer health care data, Truven Health MarketScan Research Databases with 230 million patient records to name a few.
 Just one of these sources, Stanford clinical data warehouse, generates 6 billion normalized mentions of drugs, diseases, procedures and devices from roughly 2 million patients spanning about 35 million clinical documents.
 PubMed alone in last two decades has published over 2 Million research articles.
 Imagine the scale when we start to combine multiple sources of EHR data, claims data, knowledge bases and literature.
 In order to analyze and return results of processing 100s of millions to billions of records to build any causal inference framework, it is essential to be able to run these analyses on large number of processing units.